Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Introduction

+These discoveries have revealed large-scale structures that span tens of Mpc \citep{Jin2024_cosmic_vine,Li_2025_epochsx}.
+Massive quiescent galaxies have been discovered in dense environments at $z>3$ \citep{Kubo2021quiescent,McConachie_2022,Jin2024_cosmic_vine,Tanaka2024,Kakimoto2024,Ito2025,de_Graaff2025NatAs,Umehata2025cluster} and the red sequence has been revealed at $z>2$ \citep{Willis2020cluster,Ito2023,Tanaka2024}, enabling the study of potential environmental effects.
+More recently, top-heavy stellar mass functions (SMFs) have been found in observations of protoclusters at $z\gtrsim2.5$ \citep{Sun2024_top_heavy_cl1001,Sun2025_bigfoot,Galbiati2025} and in simulations \citep{Chartab2025_massive_qgs_smf}, indicating a top-down scenario of cluster galaxy formation.
+With an increasing number of JWST images and spectra, we find ourselves at an ideal moment to further push these frontiers and unveil the detailed processes that govern the formation and growth of galaxy clusters.

 On the one hand, simulations predict that protoclusters consist of a series of dark matter halos of subgroups assembled along the cosmic web.
-Nevertheless, characterizing dark matter halos with observations remains a challenging task, because traditional tracers such as diffuse X-ray emission, Sunyaev-Zel'dovich effect, and gravitational lensing are observationally expensive at high redshift \citep{Clowe2006,Wang_T2016cluster,Gobat2019,DiMascolo2023,Cha2025cluster,Zhou2025_SPT,Travascio2025}, leaving only stellar to halo mass relations (SHMR) as a practical tool to estimate dark matter masses for high-$z$ samples, although carrying a large uncertainty.
-Recently, the exploration of SHMR has been pushed towards higher redshift \citep{Shuntov2022,Paquereau2025}, and stellar mass measurements have been significantly improved with deep multi-wavelength surveys \citep[e.g.,][]{Weaver2022COSMOS2020}, allowing for better constraints of the halo mass of $z\gtrsim3$ structures.
-For example, \citet{Sillassen2024} extensively tested several methods of estimating halo masses in a sample of massive groups at $1.5<z<4$ using data from the Northern Extended Millimeter Array (NOEMA) and the COSMOS2020 catalog \citep{Weaver2022COSMOS2020}, finding that the SHMR-based methods can constrain the halo mass uncertainty down to approximately $0.3\,{\rm dex}$ at $z\sim3$.
-With these improved methods and new JWST data, protoclusters in JWST deep fields provide us ideal targets to characterize the assembly of massive dark matter halos.
+Nevertheless, characterising dark matter halos with observations remains a challenging task because traditional tracers such as diffuse X-ray emission, the Sunyaev-Zel'dovich effect, and gravitational lensing are observationally expensive at high redshift \citep{Clowe2006,Wang_T2016cluster,Gobat2019,DiMascolo2023,Cha2025cluster,Zhou2025_SPT,Travascio2025}, leaving only stellar to halo mass relations (SHMR) as a practical tool for estimating dark matter masses for high-$z$ samples, although they come with a large uncertainty.
+Recently, the exploration of SHMR has been pushed towards higher redshift \citep{Shuntov2022,Paquereau2025} and stellar mass measurements have been significantly improved with deep multi-wavelength surveys \citep[e.g.][]{Weaver2022COSMOS2020}, allowing for better constraints to be set on the halo mass of $z\gtrsim3$ structures.
+For example, \citet{Sillassen2024} extensively tested several methods of estimating halo masses in a sample of massive groups at $1.5<z<4$ using data from the Northern Extended Millimeter Array (NOEMA) and the COSMOS2020 catalogue \citep{Weaver2022COSMOS2020}, finding that the SHMR-based methods can constrain the halo mass uncertainty down to approximately $0.3\,{\rm dex}$ at $z\sim3$.
+With these improved methods and new JWST data, protoclusters in JWST deep fields offer ideal targets to characterise the assembly of massive dark matter halos.